Asklepiad/Non_canonical_start_codons_evolution/README.md

 ## Aims and objectives

+#### Aims

-1. To find the connection between function of genes and canonicity of its start-codone.
+1. Find the connection between function of genes and canonicity of its start-codone.
-2. To evaluate distribution of non-canonical start-codones in different taxons and ecological niches, find the difference (if it exists) between different groups of bacteria by their function-start-codons patterns.
+2. Evaluate distribution of bacterial NCSCs from different taxons and ecological niches, find the difference (if it exists) between different groups of bacteria by their function-start-codons patterns.
-3.
+3. Create pipeline for analysing bacteria.
+4. Run pipeline on many organisms from different taxons and ecological niches.

 ## Data